The Pharmacologic Treatment of Angina

 Causes of Angina

-As described below and in the above figure, coronary blood flow can be decreased by 1) transient constriction of the coronar arteries (i.e., vasospasm), 2) chronic narrowing of a coronary artery (i.e., fixed stenosis) caused by atherosclerosis, or 3) the formation of a blood clot within the vessel lumen (i.e., coronary thrombosis).
+As described below and in the above figure, decreased oxygen delivery can be caused by either reduced coronary blood flow or reduced coronary blood oxygen content.
+Coronary blood flow can be decreased by 1) transient constriction of the coronary arteries (i.e., vasospasm), 2) chronic narrowing of a coronary artery (i.e., fixed stenosis) caused by atherosclerosis, 3) the formation of a blood clot within the vessel lumen (i.e., coronary thrombosis), or 4) systemic hypotension that reduces coronary perfusion pressure.
+Reduced oxygen content of the arterial blood caused by hypoxemia (e.g., reduced blood partial pressure of oxygen) or anemia (e.g., reduced number of red cells or hemoglobin) decreases oxygen delivery to the myocardium even if coronary flow is normal.
 Angina can also be precipitated by increased oxygen consumption, especially if the coronary blood flow is already compromised.
 Increases in heart rate, contractility (inotropy), afterload (e.g., elevated arterial pressure, aortic valve stenosis, ventricular dilation), and preload, the latter of which stimulates the Frank-Starling mechanism to increase the force of cardiac contraction.
-Decreasing either coronary flow or increasing oxygen demand, or a combination of the two, will decrease the oxygen supply/demand ratio and lead to myocardial hypoxia and the stimulation of pain receptors within the myocardium.
+When the cardiac mass is increased by ventricular hypertrophy, there is an increase in oxygen consumption by the heart.
+In summary, decreased coronary flow or increased oxygen consumption, or a combination of the two, decreases the oxygen supply/demand ratio and leads to myocardial hypoxia and the stimulation of pain receptors within the myocardium.

 Go to Next Page